Biden assault allegation prompts GOP attacks, Dem worries

 Alex Sink, a donor and former Democratic nominee for governor of Florida, said she was “not happy” to read about the allegations against Biden.
 While she still plans to vote for him, she worried his campaign was too quick to categorically deny Reade’s story.

-“They put themselves immediately out on a limb by saying ‘It didn’t happen, we categorically deny it, it’s not true,’” Sink said.
+“They put themselves immediately out on a limb by saying, ‘It didn’t happen, we categorically deny it, it’s not true,’” Sink said.
 “That’s a dangerous position to be in because they aren’t leaving any room for themselves.”

-Some female Democratic operatives expressed concerns the allegation is particularly damaging because it’s an indictment of Biden’s central campaign rationale: That he provides a moral counter to Trump, and that the election is a “battle for the soul of America.”
+Some female Democratic operatives expressed concerns the allegation is particularly damaging because it’s an indictment of Biden’s central campaign rationale: that he provides a moral counter to Trump and that the election is a “battle for the soul of America.”

 “I think the stakes could not be higher for defeating Donald Trump - but at the same time, I think we have to apply a consistent standard for how we treat allegations of sexual assault, and also be clear-eyed about how Donald Trump will use these allegations in the general election campaign,” said Claire Sandberg, who worked as Bernie Sanders’ organizing director this cycle.